Character roles and powers

 Each character class has a specific maximum amount of AP and have balanced HP.

 Action Points are consumed when a student uses any power.
 Some powers are personal, and other powers are collaborative.
-If a student spends all their AP too quickly (such as by using a lot of personal powers) without considering their team’s needs, they won’t have any AP left to use at crucial moments (like when a teammate is about to fall in battle).
+If a student spends all their AP too quickly (such as by using a lot of personal powers) without considering their team’s needs, they won’t have any AP left to use at crucial moments (like when a teammate is about to fall).
 The key is for students to find a good balance when using their AP.

 You may find that your students use their AP a lot to gain various advantages when starting the game.
 They could heal or protect their teammates often or even focus solely on using personal powers to gain advantages (like handing in work later or eating in class).
 It depends on the powers you set for your class.
 This shows that the students find their powers compelling.